We’ve all been there.

 For example, “Parents spend an average of 23 percent of their free time outside of work scheduling and coordinating their children’s and family’s schedules.”
 And “30 percent of all employees’ time is spent trying to find lost documents.”

 Dig in to the database yourself.
 It’s fun!

-Now let’s transition into what a Professional Organizer can actually do for you, your kids, and your business.
+Now: what can a Professional Organizer actually do for you, your kids, and your business?

 If it’s even remotely organizing related, it seems the sky’s the limit for PO services.
 There are even niches for specialists dealing with customized memorabilia organizing systems.

 But at a high level, here are the skills and services you can expect from a Professional Organizer.